Lux Express travel info

 NB!
 As of 10 July, some goods originating in or exported from Russia may no longer be imported or transferred to Estonia.
 For example, alcohol, caviar and wooden products cannot be brought into Estonia.
 Full list of goods at the website of the Estonian Tax and Customs Board.

-According to the decision of the Government of the Republic of Estonia, those citizens of the Russian Federation who have been issued a Schengen visa by the Republic of Estonia will not be allowed to enter Estonia from August 18, 2022.
+From September 19, 2022, citizens of the Russian Federation who have been issued a Schengen visa will not be allowed to enter Estonia.
 The decision concerns both St. Petersburg-Tallinn and St. Petersburg-Riga (journey through Estonian territory) route trips.

 The following can continue to travel to Estonia: